Introduction

 NOTE: Most of the

-following people are directly hyperlinked to their Biographical Notes.
-If you
+following people notes are DIRECTLY hyperlinked to their Biographical Notes.
+If

 here and look them up in the Surname Index (see above).
 The Teeles,